Black Bean Salad: A Bold Salad

 A refreshing bowl of salad filled with a mix of vibrant-colored vegetables doesn’t have to be centered around leafy spinach, kale or arugula.
-Bean salads combined with fresh veggies and grains are all the rage and our Freekeh and Black Bean Salad with Lime Cilantro Dressing is no exception.
+A Black bean salad combined with fresh veggies and grains are all the rage and our Freekeh and Black Bean Salad with Lime Cilantro Dressing is no exception.
 Filled with complex, fiber-rich carbohydrates and proteins that keep our bodies fueled and satiated throughout the day, this beautiful salad brings the bright, bold, and regional flavors of the Southwest to your dinner table.
 Perfectly nutritious, delightfully filling, and wonderfully vegan, this recipe is loaded creamy avocado, savory Freekeh, and grilled corn*.
 And it is as healthy as it is mouthwatering!
 Perfect for a busy weeknight dinner or quick lunch, this salad can be prepared in as little as 10 minutes if you batch cook the freekeh and use frozen roasted corn.
 When you need a salad with substance, this dish is one bowl brimming with nutrition bite after delicious bite.

 Nutrient Booster: Freekeh